jointakahe/deployment-examples/fly.io/README.md

 ## Attach database to application

-Now, we can attach the Postgres instance to the app and set the correct environment variable for the connection URL for Takahe.
+Now, we can attach the Postgres instance to the app and set the correct environment variable for the connection URL for Takahē.
 This also creates the database and the database user.

     flyctl postgres attach $APP_NAME-postgres -a $APP_NAME --database-name takahe --database-user takahe --variable-name TAKAHE_DATABASE_SERVER

 ## Setup secrets

-Next, we need to generate a `SECRET_KEY` for Takahe and want to set up a few encrypted environment variables for our Takahe installation.
+Next, we need to generate a `SECRET_KEY` for Takahē and want to set up a few encrypted environment variables for our Takahē installation.
 (See [Media Configuration](https://docs.jointakahe.org/en/latest/installation/#media-configuration) and [Email Configuration](https://docs.jointakahe.org/en/latest/installation/#email-configuration).)

     flyctl secrets set -a $APP_NAME TAKAHE_SECRET_KEY=<SECRET KEY>
     flyctl secrets set -a $APP_NAME TAKAHE_MEDIA_BACKEND=s3://access-key:secret-key@endpoint-url/bucket-name